HEnquist/camilladsp/README.md

 ### Jack
 Jack is most commonly used with Linux, but can also be used with both Windows and MacOS.

-The Jack support of the current CamillaDSP version (v0.6.0 at the time of writing) should be considered experimental.
+The Jack support of CamillaDSP version should be considered experimental.
+It is implemented using the CPAL library, which currently only supports Jack on Linux.

+#### Using Jack
-The jack server must be running.
+The Jack server must be running.

 Set `device` to "default" for both capture and playback.
 The sample format is fixed at 32-bit float (FLOAT32LE).